An Overview of United States Citizenship/American Citizenship.

-There is an exception for children born to high-ranking foreign diplomats in the United States having full diplomatic immunity and not subject to the Jurisdiction of the United States.
+There is an exception for children born in the U.S to high-ranking foreign diplomats in the United States having full diplomatic immunity and not subject to the jurisdiction of the United States.
 These children do not fall within the provisions of the 14th Amendment and are not Citizens or Nationals of the United States.
-They are however, eligible for Lawful Permanent Residents Status.
+They are, however, eligible to apply for Lawful Permanent Residents Status.

 Benefits of becoming a United States Citizen

-- The right to vote in United States Elections,
+- Vote in United States Elections.

-- The right to hold public office.
+- Hold a public office.

-- The right to obtain Citizenship for Children born abroad.
+- Obtain Citizenship for Children born abroad.

-Responsibilities of Citizens
+Responsibilities of United States Citizens

-United state Citizens are required to:
+United state Citizens are to: